 It all went smooth and we immediately met 3 of our friends who were also heading for the half marathon start, which was the race my wife participated as well.
 When they went to their starting area, I had the opportunity to watch all these excited runners.
 Amazing!

 30 Minutes before the start

 Some 30 Minutes before the Ultra start, I went into the seeding batch “C”, where I met my second “bus driver” for the sub 6h bus.
 In South Africa the pacemakers are called “bus driver” and the group is called “bus” – even if we are running all the time 😉

 The second busdriver was very excited, because a sub 6 was a challenge for him as well (and he made it!).
 I was quite relaxed, since my personal best from 2011 is a 4h 54 min which is almost 1 hour faster than the time I was supposed to run today.
 I was scheduled as the first bus aiming for a 5h 50min finish.

 More and more runners arrived at block C and joined me.
-One of them was Kathrin from Germany, who I met at the Expo, and she was keen on running in my bus as well.
-It was her first time and so she was very excite.
+One of them was Kathrin from Germany, who I met at the Expo, and she was keen on running on my bus as well.
+It was her first time, and so she was very excited.

 The gun went off at 6.25am with approx. 17°C and cloudy conditions.
 And it was dry.

 As mentioned earlier, the forecast predicted light rain from 8.00 am and strong rain from 11.00.
 Right now, it was dry, yet…

 The folks from the weather service had a bad day today, because they were completely wrong.

 After some 30 minutes, at around 7.00 am, it started drizzling, then it was raining and eventually it was heavily raining without any breaks.
 In addition to that, the wind was blowing, which was especially tough for the mind.
 It was also tough for the body because with soaked shirts, pants, and shoes you can even start freezing while you’re running…